Existing ports

 Audio playback

-Audio playback is implemented by btstack_audio_esp32.c and supports generic I2S codecs as well as the ES8388 on the ESP32 LyraT v4.3 devkit.
+Audio playback is implemented by btstack_audio_esp32_v4.c resp. btstack_audio_esp32_v5.c and supports generic I2S codecs as well as the ES8388 on the ESP32 LyraT v4.3 devkit.

-It uses the first I2S interface with the following pin out:
+For a generic ESP32, the first I2S interface is used with with the following pin out:

 ESP32 pin I2S Pin